-One Life - One Flag
+One Life - One Flag - One Voice

 Memorial Day 2019 marked a very important historic milestone.
 Together with hundreds of friends, family, and brother masons, we unveiled “The Battle Within,” a simple monument to help to capture the public's attention, underscore the veteran communities commitment to easing the suffering, and honor our heroes for their service, regardless of where they died.

 Alongside the new sculpture, we dedicated a Masonic cornerstone which signifies a beginning, a grand aspiration, the start of a great project – the work of years, or perhaps even a lifetime.

 There is so much more to a cornerstone than a block at the corner of a building!
 The cornerstone we dedicated for the Battle Within Memorial is the beginning of a Great Work, not merely on a structure of concrete and steel, but on the cause and spirit that structure represents.
 We formally dedicated it as a promise to God that we shall not waiver from the cause before us.

 In this case, we’re actually rebuilding something started in 1868 following the civil war; Decoration Day, or for all you born after 1970 - Memorial Day.
 Memorial Day is a time for remembering and honoring the military personnel who died while serving in the Armed Forces.